Armenian genocide in culture: Literature

 Several eyewitness accounts of the events were published, notably those of Swedish missionary Alma Johansson and U.S. Ambassador Henry Morgenthau, Sr. German medic Armin Wegner wrote several books about the events he witnessed while stationed in the Ottoman Empire.
 Years later, having returned to Germany, Wegner was imprisoned for opposing Nazism, and his books were burnt by the Nazis.
 Probably the best known literary work on the Armenian genocide is Franz Werfel's 1933 The Forty Days of Musa Dagh.
 It was a bestseller that became particularly popular among the youth of the Jewish ghettos during the Nazi era.
 Armenian American writer William Saroyan emphasized the Armenians' ability to survive in his 1935 short story The Armenian and the Armenian.

 Kurt Vonnegut's 1988 novel Bluebeard features the Armenian genocide as an underlying theme.
 Other novels incorporating the Armenian genocide include Louis de Berniéres' Birds without Wings, Edgar Hilsenrath's German-language The Story of the Last Thought, David Kherdian's The Road from Home and Polish author Stefan Żeromski's 1925 The Spring to Come.
 A story in Edward Saint-Ivan's 2006 anthology "The Black Knight's God" includes a fictional survivor of the Armenian genocide.

 A penitence for the genocide is the main theme of Stone Dreams (Daş Yuxular), the novel of the Azerbaijani author Akram Aylisli, written in 2006.
 After publishing the novel Aylisli was harassed by the state and his books were burnt.
 The novel Among the Ashes (Küller Arasında), 2009, by the Turkish writer Halil İbrahim Özcan also tells about the Armenian genocide.
 2006 novel The Bastard of Istanbul by Elif Shafak tells a Turkish and an Armenian family's hundred-year history that has been affected by the events of 1900s.

 The novel by Forget-Me-Not by Tomáš Houška published 2017 tells the emotional story of the girl Narine during Easter 1915.
 The events of genocide are seen by the eyes of a girl who finds itself in the epicenter of massacres.

+The award-winning historical novel Who She Left Behind by Victoria Atamian Waterman published in 2023 by Historium Press is an emotionally heartwrenching story set in various time periods, from the declining days of the Ottoman Empire in Turkey in 1915 to the Armenian neighborhoods of Rhode Island and Massachusetts in the 1990s.
+The novel completely immerses its reader in a lesser-known era and the untold stories of the brave and resilient women who became the pillars of reconstructed communities after the Armenian Genocide.
+The multi-cultural philosophical novel The God of Deserted Memories by Prashant Madanmohan explores the psychological aftermath of the Armenian genocide through art, memory, and civilizational loss, weaving fictional reflections with historical trauma.